gadhittana01/book-g/README.md

 ## Introduction
-This project is a online book store Go-based application, order.
+This project is a online book store Go-based application.
 It uses various tools like Docker, `migrate`, `mockgen`, and `golangci-lint` to ensure smooth development, testing, and deployment workflows.

 ## Prerequisites to contribute